blockworks-foundation/mango-explorer/README.md

 * `market-sell`
 * `send-tokens`

-It also includes a runnable [marketmaker](docs/MarketmakingQuickstart.md) for Serum, Spot and Perp markets.
+There are also more complex programs such as a runnable [marketmaker](docs/MarketmakingQuickstart.md) for Serum, Spot and Perp markets.

 ## 📦 Installation